 At the Barrington Fencing Club, we’re about having fun while learning how to fence (and practicing fencing).
 At every session, there is preliminary stretching and group instructional drilling for new fencers and those wanting to brush up on their technique.

 In August 2006 we acquired our first electric (foil) fencing equipment – electric equipment is used in all USFA and FIE (International) competitions.
-We now have 3 electric scoring machines used during our 7:00-9:30 sessions.
-We use our electric equipment to keep our fencers “competition ready”.
+We now use several electric scoring machines during our sessions to keep our fencers “competition ready.”

 During 2019 we will NOT be fencing on the following nights, due to scheduling conflicts with St. Michael’s (subject to change):